scipy/scipy/doc/source/tutorial/index.rst

 General Help
 ------------

+Scipy and Numpy have HTML and PDF versions of their documentation available at http://docs.scipy.org/, which currently details nearly all available functionality.
+However, this documentation is still work-in-progress, and some parts may be incomplete or sparse.

-Python provides the facility of documentation strings.
+Python also provides the facility of documentation strings.
 The functions and classes available in SciPy use this method for on-line documentation.
 There are two methods for reading these messages and getting help.
 Python provides the command :func:`help` in the pydoc module.
 Entering this command with no arguments (i.e. ``>>> help`` )